microsoft/semantic-kernel/docs/decisions/0048-agent-chat-serialization.md

 - Support any `AgentChat` and `AgentChannel` subclass.
 - Ability to support post processing when restoring chat (e.g. channel synchronization).
 - Allows any `AgentChat` to be properly initialized prior to deserialization.
-- Allows for inspection of `AgentReference` metadata.
+- Allows for inspection of `ChatParticipant` metadata.

 **Con:**
 - Require knowledge of a serialization pattern specific to the _Agent Framework_.